chilleo/ALPHA/README.md

 The file converter in ALPHA provides a user interface for a Biopython AlignIO file converter function.
 It allows users to convert between twelve popular genome alignment file types.
 RAxML mode only accepts phylip-sequential format.
 MS Comparison mode allows users to perform an accuracy comparison between a “truth file” and one or more files in MS format or the results of RAxML mode.
-With D-Statistic mode, users can compute Patterson’s D-Statistic for determining introgression in a four taxa alignment.
-D-Statistic mode can produce graphs for the value of the D-Statistic across sliding windows as well as the value of the D-Statistic across the entire alignment.
+With D Statistic mode, users can compute Patterson’s D Statistic for determining introgression in a four taxa alignment.
+D Statistic mode produces a scatter plot of the value of the D Statistic across sliding windows as well as the value of the D Statistic across the entire alignment.

 ### Requirements